D2KLab/sumly/README.md

 > $ git clone https://github.com/D2KLab/sumly.git

 Run **main.py** on CLI.
 You can use PyCharm terminal or on already created environment.
+By choosing you can pilot either the statistical-based model or the transformer-based model.

 Example:
+>$python main.py file.txt file1.txt statistical

->$python main.py file.txt file1.txt
+>$python main.py file.txt file1.txt transformer

 In order to upload to doccano you can use **.jsonl** format instead of **.txt**

 Example:
->$python main.py file.txt file1.jsonl
+>$python main.py file.txt file1.jsonl statistical/transformer

-FYI your input file (file.txt) should be inside the same directory in order to execute successfully.
+**FYI** your input file (file.txt) should be inside the same directory in order to execute successfully.
+Just be sure your computer supports GPU otherwise this option does **NOT** work.
+In addition input file should be in text (**.txt**) format.

 #### Colaboratory Notebook